Thomas9363/eye-gesture-recognition-using-mediapipe/README.md

 - iris_detect_tflite_servo.py – inference script used on Pi to control eyes

 ## **Procedures:**
-The detailed instruction is available at my instructables.
+The link of the detailed instructions is at the bottom.

 To begin the training, you set up classes for your eye movements from 0 to 9 and associated name.
 You need to remember what each number represents, as they will be used in the detection scripts.